 Rosalie scoffed, rolling her eyes in my direction.
 "Oh, he can't be that bad."

 The night before my meeting with Cullen, I sat myself in my bed with my laptop to do some more research.
 I wasn't sure he was going to be very forthcoming with information, and I wanted to be prepared for anything.

 But, I got distracted by clips of his show.
 There were hundreds upon hundreds online.
-He started hosting his late night talk show when he was twenty-seven, about five years ago.
+He started hosting his late night talk show when he was twenty-seven, about seven years ago.
 Before that he did some acting, following in his mother's footsteps, then he settled on the talk show.
 A prime spot usually for someone who had been working in the industry for twenty years, but somehow he snagged it out from everyone else.